fjose10/vsm-data-analysis/README.md

 # Magnetic Transition Analysis in LaFeO₃ Samples

+** A more detailed discussion is found in the "analysis.ibynp" file**

-This project presents the analysis of experimental magnetization data (M vs T) obtained from VSM measurements, with the goal of identifying and characterizing magnetic curves in LaFeO₃-based samples.
+This repository presents the analysis of experimental magnetization data (M vs T) obtained from VSM measurements, with the goal of identifying and characterizing magnetic curves in LaFeO₃-based samples in the context of the analysis for my undergraduate thesis.

 ## Overview
 Two types of samples were studied: